JangSeongwon/MURM/README.md

 --------------------------

-12/30 Analysis
+1/2 Analysis

-1. Collected first demo data
+1. Collecting demo data with two computers
-=> Single episode = 73seconds (300 timesteps)
+=> Single episode = 60, 70 seconds (275 timesteps) about an hour per set
-=> 120K transitions, 400 episodes with 80x5 split RAM, About 6hours
+=> 120K transitions, ? episodes with 50x8

 2. Need to pretrain VAE.
     -128 batches in 1 epoch = 8min, 480seconds